My First Appointment

 Joining the Practice

 You will be asked to complete and sign a series of forms at your appointment.
-These may include: Consent for transfer of medical records from any former Family Doctor or hospital; a statement of intent to register with our Family Health Organization; an and your Block Fee application (if you choose).
+These may include: Consent for transfer of medical records from any former Family Doctor or hospital; a statement of intent to register with our Family Health Organization; and a Block Fee enrolment form (if you choose).
 You will also be invited to our secure portal to allow email communication with you and the office.
 As much as possible, we hope to get the paperwork out of the way at your first appointment.